What better way to spend a Canadian winter than in sunny Florida? Or southern California

 Further cautions

 Vehicles entering the United States from Canada are subject to examination.
-The floor of the vehicle is one accessible area for inspection.
+The floor of the car is one accessible area for inspection.
 You can't enter the United States with any noxious materials or invasive species, so this must be spotless.

 ● Iran